The new album: Bread & Butterflies. 17th July 2020.

 …war, climate catastrophe, 1970’s feminist sci-fi, revolution and the lockdown…

-South London based collective Slovo, featuring US hip-hip innovator Mike Ladd, Italian singer Barbarella and former Faithless guitarist Dave Randall are pleased to share their final Live In Lockdown video for album track ‘CALL ME’.
-Lifted from the new album ‘Bread & Butterflies’ tout his July.
+South London based collective Slovo, featuring US hip-hip innovator Mike Ladd, Italian singer Barbarella and former Faithless guitarist Dave Randall are pleased to share a Live In Lockdown video for new retro-futuristic inspired single ‘Woman On The Edge of Time’.
+Lifted from the new album ‘Bread & Butterflies’ out this July.

 Slovo’s founder is former Faithlessguitarist and producer Dave Randall.
 He has contributed to multi-million selling albums by Dido, and worked with Sinead O’Connor, Emiliana Torrini and many others.
 He is also the author of the book Sound System: The Political Power of Music (Pluto Press 2017).